theScottyJam/proposal-strict-js-types/README.md

 ## Misc features

 The current rendition of this proposal is mostly trying to focus on features that were important to the overall premise of doing strong, native type-checking in JavaScript.
 For this reason, many type-related features were only briefly discussed, like union types (`x | y`) or interface inheritance.
 Certainly, as this proposal matures, we'll need to discuss other type-safe features we'd like to include or not include such as generics, tuple types, class types, mapped object types `{ [key: string]: number }`, abstract classes, etc).
+Over [here](https://github.com/sirisian/ecmascript-types), @sirisian has done a wonderful job at putting together a community proposal, advocating for types in JavaScript.
+Their proposal lists all sorts of possible syntax options we could natively support within JavaScript.
+With a basic type-engine as described in this proposal, and the syntax features described in their proposal, we could end up with something quite powerful.

-It is good to point out that we ought to support a way to add types to something that currently doesn't have types, e.g. something akin to TypeScript's declaration syntax and declaration files.
+It is good to point out that we ought to support a way to add types to an API that currently doesn't have types definitions, e.g. something akin to TypeScript's declaration syntax and declaration files.
 For example:

 ```javascript
 // thirdPartyLib.d.js